THU-ESIS/CAFE2_NODE/README.md

 #CAFE_NODE
-To see detailed information about this package, please check the [wiki page](https://github.com/THU-EarthInformationScienceLab/CAFE_NODE/wiki)  .
+To see detailed information about this package, please check the [wiki page](https://github.com/THU-EarthInformationScienceLab/CAFE_NODE/wiki).
-## Before your Installation
+##Before your Installation
 `Notice`: This package should be installed on the server-side.
 Data archives need to be read from this server.
 As the function of this package is limited by some other external applications, a Linux environment is required.
 To ensure the node work correctly, following applications have to be installed before your installation:
 ######1.
 MySQL Server and Client (http://www.mysql.com/downloads/ )
 ```Bash